 The five hundred secret members of Mrs. Clinton's task force were willing to listen to the ideas of anyone who had political clout, especially staff members of Congressional committee chairmen.
 But these people had been struggling with the problem for fifty years to no avail, so the emphasis had to be on change, on big new ideas.
 Universities and think tanks were especially welcome to comment, and

 Clark Havighurst was particularly influential.
 But there had to be some kind of track record, some practical experience on which to base such an enormous national initiative.
 The best available model was the Health Maintenance Organization (HMO), whose most famous proponent was Paul Ellwood, a former midwestern pediatric neurologist who had gravitated into health insurance consulting.
-Ellwood had a vacation home in Jackson Hole, Wyoming, where he then gathered the non-govermental component of this movement into his front parlor.
-Insurance companies, human resources officials, academics, and in later stages the newsmedia, were given the Word, an opportunity to criticise, and an opportunity to have their views coordinated with the government group in Washington.
+Ellwood had a vacation home in Jackson Hole, Wyoming, where he then gathered the non-government component of this movement into his front parlor.
+Insurance companies, human resources officials, academics, and in later stages the news media, were given the Word, an opportunity to criticize, and an opportunity to have their views coordinated with the government group in Washington.
 There was a rough division of labor, establishing general regions of dominance; but ultimately, the two components intended to fit together in a unified health system for the whole country, bar none.
-The business community began to see that inevitably in that case the final overarching decisions would be made in Congress.
+The business community began to see that inevitably, in that case, the final overarching decisions would be made in Congress.